-Effective pricing is another difficulty for those who are only starting to sell clothes.
+Effective pricing is another difficulty for those who are only starting to sell vintage clothes.
 There's always a fear to charge too much and get no customers or ask too little and get almost no profit.
 To set the price right you need to know the current retail value of your item.

 Experts advise to price your used clothing at half of their original cost, if they are relatively new and in great condition.
 Ask for 25% of the current retail price for anything that has been in your closet for several years and 10% for everything else.

 And don't forget about timeless gems.
 Some bags, for example, no matter how old they are, are always in high demand.
 If you still have any doubts about pricing, do research, check the price for similar clothes listed by competitors.
 Don't be afraid to put a slightly higher price than necessary, in this case, you can always provide a discount.